anthill-platform/anthill/docs/index.rst

 Please see :doc:`installation` for a simple instruction on how to install Anthill Platform on a Linux machine.

-If you'd like to test it out on Mac, please see :doc:`development`.
+If you'd like to test it out on Windows or Mac Os X, please see :doc:`development`.

 Core Services List
 ------------------